Breast Augmentation in Albany NY

 I tell my patients that I’d like them to keep their upper body “quiet” for 3 weeks.
 So I prefer that any vigorous activity involving the upper body and pectoralis area is avoided for the first 3 weeks after surgery.
 Most people whose occupations are not particularly physical are able to return to work in just a few days.

-While everyone is different, most people are fairly comfortable within a day or two and just a small amount of oral pain medication is usually needed postoperatively and not for very long.
+While everyone is different, most people are fairly comfortable within a day or two.
+Generally, just a small amount of oral pain medication is needed temporarily after surgery to manage any discomfort.
 Breast augmentation patients are usually seen for the first postop visit 3-5 days after their surgery.
 If all is going well at that time, they are seen again in a week and then again 3 weeks after that.
-By the time of that 2nd visit, they are usually well healed, happy, and back to just about everything.
+By the time of that visit, they are usually well healed, happy, and back to just about everything.